opulencephp/docs/view-basics.md

 > **Note:** It's recommended to keep as much business logic out of the templates as you can.
 In other words, utilize PHP in the template to simplify things like lists or basic if/else statements or loops.
 Perform the bulk of the logic in the application code, and inject data into the template when necessary.

 <h2 id="extending-templates">Extending Templates</h2>
 Most templates extend some sort of master template.
-To make your life easy, RDev builds support for this functionality into its templates.
-RDev uses a statement tag `{% %}` for RDev-specific logic statements.
+To make your life easy, Opulence builds support for this functionality into its templates.
+Opulence uses a statement tag `{% %}` for Opulence-specific logic statements.
 They provide the ability do such things as extend templates.

 <h4 id="example">Example</h4>